New Year's Eve Live: Nashville's Big Bash: History

 CBS had long been associated with Guy Lombardo's annual New Year's Eve specials from the Waldorf Astoria New York on radio and television, featuring his band The Royal Canadians.

-Following Guy's death in 1977, and a failed attempt to maintain the special with his brother Victor Lombardo amid mounting pressure from New Year's Rockin' Eve on ABC, CBS replaced the special with Happy New Year, America in 1979, which ran until 1996.
-Barring 1998 (where CBS scheduled a special episode of Late Show with David Letterman to compete with the then-traditional New Year's Eve episode of The Tonight Show) and 1999 (where CBS aired a America's Millennium special co-hosted by then-CBS Evening News anchor Dan Rather and actor Will Smith), CBS had not carried a New Year's Eve special since, and had instead carried reruns of its regular prime time and late-night lineups against its competitors' offerings.
+Following Guy's death in 1977, amid mounting pressure from Dick Clark's New Year's Rockin' Eve on ABC, and a failed attempt to continue the special with Guy's brother Victor Lombardo, CBS premiered the new special Happy New Year, America in 1979, which ran until 1996.
+Barring 1998 (where CBS scheduled a special episode of Late Show with David Letterman to compete with the then-traditional New Year's Eve episode of The Tonight Show) and 1999 (where CBS aired America's Millennium—a year 2000 special from Washington, D.C. co-hosted by Will Smith and CBS News chief anchor Dan Rather), CBS had not carried a New Year's Eve special since, and had instead carried reruns of its regular prime time and late-night lineups against its competitors' offerings.